midwestcoder2020/JavaCryDemoVid/README.md

 # JavaCry
  ## java based encryption malware based off wannacry.
-Thsi version targets all files in the DCIM folder with a trojan appearance and persistence.
+This version targets all files in the DCIM folder with a trojan appearance and persistence.

  # See upoloaded video for controlled demonstration